eugenetriguba/lirc/docs/source/installation.rst

     with it's source code on GitHub at https://github.com/andyvand/LIRC.
 However, it doesn't appear to be maintained any longer and is not the latest LIRC version.
     You can then run ``port install lirc`` or build the package from source using the instructions on the README of the GitHub repository.
-See `using LIRC on macOS <./using-lirc-on-macos.html>`_ for more information on getting LIRC setup on macOS and how to use this python package with it.